The best wine bars in Philadelphia

 Wine bars can be an excellent way to explore what you do and don’t like, said Etinosa Emokpae The Philadelphia-based sommelier was the wine director at Friday Saturday Sunday and helped open Walnut Street Café.
 Today, she works for Skurnik Wines, one of the leading wine importers in the region.

 How we choose our best lists

-“The best thing about wine bars is that it’s cheaper,” Emokpae says.
+“The best thing about wine bars is that it’s cheaper,” Emokpae said.
 “If you’re drinking something at a wine bar, nine times out of 10 they’re going to be pouring you a taste before you get a whole glass, and you don’t have to commit to a whole bottle.”

-Since Pennsylvania is a control state, meaning the state controls basically all alcohol sales, buying bottles can be a little pricier, which makes trying things by the glass particularly appealing.
+Since Pennsylvania is a control state — meaning the state controls basically all alcohol sales — buying bottles can be a little pricier, which makes trying things by the glass particularly appealing.